The average life span of a Pit bull is 10-14 years.

 Keeping your Pit Bull’s teeth clean is another important step to take towards prolonging their lives.
 Not brushing their teeth can cause a buildup of plaque and bacteria in their mouths, which get into their bloodstream and damage their major organs.

-If your dog has periodontal disease, it can take off 3-5 years from their life expectancy.
+If your dog has periodontal disease, it can take off 3-5 years from its life expectancy.
 Thankfully, this can be avoided by simply brushing their teeth thoroughly and regularly.

-This section also samples the most common illnesses and threats pit bulls usually die from.
+This section also samples the most common illnesses and threats that pit bulls usually die from.

 Hip dysplasia or Developmental dysplasia of the Hip is when the ball and socket joint of your Pittie did not form properly as a puppy, causing their hip joints to become partially or completely dislocated.

-Although they look tough, Pit bulls are allergic to a number of things that could harm them or their skin.
+Although they look tough, Pit bulls are allergic to a number of skin infections that could harm them or their skin.
 Those allergens to keep them away from include:

 Thyroid disease is a medical condition that could keep the dog’s thyroid from producing the right amount of hormones.

-Non-hereditary cataracts accompanying aging is one of the things pit bulls may get.
+Non-hereditary cataracts accompanying aging are one of the things pit bulls may get.
 They cause cloudy eyes, inflammation, and loss of eyesight.

-The symptoms of heart diseases in Pit bulls don’t show early, and might even go unnoticed and become difficult to treate if you are not proactive enough to take them for regular checkups.
+The symptoms of heart disease in Pit bulls don’t show early, and might even go unnoticed and become difficult to treat if you are not proactive enough to take them for regular checkups.

 Valve malfunctions too can plague a Pitbull, the valve flaps thicken or stiffen and might fuse together, resulting in narrowed Valve malformations in the valve opening and reduced blood flow.